IdentityPython/pysaml2/docs/howto/config.rst

     Using this information, the attribute name in the data source will be mapped to the friendly name, and the saml attribute name will be taken from the uri/oid defined in the attribute map.
+*nameid_format*
+    Which nameid format that should be used.
+Defaults to urn:oasis:names:tc:SAML:2.0:nameid-format:transient.
+*entity_categories*
+    Entity categories to apply.
+*sign*
+    Possible choices: "sign": ["response", "assertion", "on_demand"]

 If restrictions on values are deemed necessary, those are represented by regular expressions.::